exercism/r/concepts/vectors/about.md

 What appears to be a single number or letter is actually a vector of length 1.
 ~~~~

+We have already seen hints of this in the [Basics][concept-basics] and [Booleans][concept-booleans] Concepts with numeric and logical types.

 ## A word on notation

 The vectors described above are more formally known as [`atomic vectors`][book-atomic].
 This is because they can only contain simple, indivisible (hence "atomic") values such as `numeric`, `characacter`, `boolean`.
 More complex structures can form `recursive vectors`, which will be introduced when [`lists`][concept-lists] are discussed.